mq-cah/ANZPHN/_posts/2022-04-21-amanda_mary_rattigan.md

 > 37. Auckland, 33a.
 2r., Thirty-three acres and two roods, parish of Kiah, portion No. 11, commonly called Three Water Holes, Towamba River; commencing at the north-east corner, being a point on the right bank of the Towamba River bearing about west 16 degrees north, and distant 29 chains from the south-west corner of portion No. 10, and bounded on the east by a line bearing south 17 chains; on the south by a line bearing west 22 chains to the Towamba River; and on the west and north by the right bank of the Towamba River downwards to the point of commencement.
 Upset price £1 per acre.

 Two years later, Mary, aged 30, gave birth to Thomas most likely assisted by her neighbour, Mary Ryan, who is described on his birth certificate as a nurse.
 The Ryan family migrated to Australia as free settlers eight years before Mary Rattigan arrived and they were neighbours at Kiah.
 Being a nurse was not a formal qualification at the time, but many of the women assisting at births had a lot of knowledge and experience.
 Certainly there would not have been much choice or access for Mary Stevens to obtain health care for herself and her family.
 As Chris Davey notes, “The very act that Mary survived to marry, have children and own land is a measure of her success.”
+(For Thomas' birth certificate see [below](public_history/amanda_mary_rattigan/#supplementary-resources)).

 ## Friends